techidaily/site-games-able/source/_posts/dive-into-the-best-11-cost-free-word-game-worlds.md

 ## 1\.
 Wordscapes

- Wordscapes is one of a few[great puzzle apps](https://www.makeuseof.com/tag/puzzle-apps-sites-crossword/) , combining creating words with a crossword puzzle.
+ Wordscapes is one of a few [great puzzle apps](https://www.makeuseof.com/tag/puzzle-apps-sites-crossword/) , combining creating words with a crossword puzzle.
 You just swipe to connect the letters to create words that fit into the crossword.
 Keep in mind that not all possible words are correct.
 They must fit into the crossword puzzle for you to progress.

  If you enjoy relaxing word games, then Wordscapes is definitely one to check out.
 The puzzle packs are themed with beautiful imagery from sunrises to forests to oceans.
 The game also has a pleasant soundtrack to enhance your experience.
 For a casual and challenging word game, Wordscapes is fantastic.

-**Download:** Wordscapes for[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU34533/https://play.google.com/store/apps/details?id=com.peoplefun.wordcross) |[iOS](https://apps.apple.com/app/wordscapes/id1207472156) (Free, in-app purchases available)
+**Download:** Wordscapes for [Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU34533/https://play.google.com/store/apps/details?id=com.peoplefun.wordcross) |[iOS](https://apps.apple.com/app/wordscapes/id1207472156) (Free, in-app purchases available)

 ## 2\.
 Words Crush: Hidden Words